ethonfire/EthOnFire/README.md

 # More Info
 1. The OnFire team submits a salt number by way of a hash.
 The salt number modifies the random number from oraclize to protect against the possibility of a bad actor on the random number generation contract.
 The salt number is submitted before a round is opened and cannot be changed, because in order to reveal the salt number the hashes must match.

 2. The selfdestruct function burns all of the ETH held in the contract without benefit to the OnFire team.
+Burned coins are sent to the wallet address: 0x0000000000000000000000000000000000000000.

 ##### Credits